Sometimes the disk space in the guest OS just becomes too small.

 Please note that the boot order needs to be changed so that the CD is used first.

-Once the GParted has loaded, use it to resize the existing partition over the new empty space.
-There might be swap inside extended partition which needs to be moved first to the end of the empty space.
+Once GParted has loaded, use it to resize the existing partition over the new empty space.
+There might be a swap partition inside an extended partition which needs to be moved first to the end of the empty space.

 Grow /dev/sda1 from 11.19 GiB to 13.14 GiB